 - From within the integration or explicitly, you can Give Wavefront Global Read-Only Access

-- As an alternative, you can Create an IA Policy to Specify Limited Access
+- As an alternative, you can Create an IAM Policy to Specify Limited Access

 Supported AWS Integrations